Bop32/GlowOutline/README.md

 ![image](https://github.com/user-attachments/assets/7735547c-3b16-483e-ba4e-f4bd7f41a1b3)

 Once the object is dragged onto the bar you can either leave the color how it is and it will choose the default color in the other tab, or you can select a color.
-If done correctly it should look something like this:
+If done correctly it should look something like this (There is no default anti aliasing in the engine so it might be blocky):

 ![image](https://github.com/user-attachments/assets/456eda6a-8a25-4f64-84be-ba6e21f87109)

+Documentation:

+`glowOutline.Add(GameObject item);`

+Allows the user to add a object they wish to glow via code (Color will be default color that is set in the editor).

+`glowOutline.Add(GameObject item, Color color)`

+Allows the user to add a object they wish to glow with a specified color.

+`glowOutline.Remove(GameObject item);`

+Allows the user to remove an object they don't want to glow anymore.

+`glowOutline.RemoveAt(int index);`

+Allow the user to remove an object at a certain index

+`glowOutline.Clear();`

+Allows the user to remove all objects that are glowing